marcinwiacek/pl1/project5_partially_done/readme.md

 Notes:

 1. Vivado required changing **-flatten_hierarchy** from **rebuilt** to **full** in some moment in **Project Settings** \ **Synthesis** (note: last working commit with old setting 26 May 22:34)
+2. Simulation -> Synthesis -> Implementation.
+Project 3 was good enough for some simulations (not in Vivado), this project is good for Simulation & Synthesis, time for something processed correctly in Vivado Implementation.
+Time for project 6.